Observational insights on the origin of giant low surface brightness galaxies: Scaling relations

 \subsection{Star formation in gLSBGs}

-Numerous efforts were made by different teams to probe the star formation process in the low-density regime \citep[see, e.g.][]{zasov2012, Bigiel2010} because different astrophysical phenomena might govern star formation in low- and high-density regions.
+Numerous efforts were made by different teams to probe the star formation process in the low-density regime \citep[see, e.g.][]{ Bigiel2010, zasov2012, Bacchini2020} because different astrophysical phenomena might govern star formation in low- and high-density regions.
 The extended discs of gLSBGs represent a particularly interesting case of a low-density environment because they often have very substantial global SFRs distributed over an enormous area.

-We display the star formation rate (SFR) surface densities $\Sigma_{\mathrm{SFR}}$ for the seven gLSBGs from our sample on the Schmidt--Kennicutt relation connecting $\Sigma_{\mathrm{SFR}}$ with the gas surface density in Fig.~\ref{sfr}.
-For all gLSBGs except \Malin2 we plot the \HI surface density instead of the total gas surface density because the reliable spatially resolved molecular gas measurements were not available for them.
-Different symbols show the gLSBGs from our sample as indicated in the legend.
-For \Malin1 we plot the $\Sigma_{\mathrm{SFR}}$ at $R=26$ kpc from the centre taken from \citet{Junais2020} and the \HI surface density at the same galactocentric distance from \citet{Lelli2010}.
-For \Malin 2 we plot the $\Sigma_{\mathrm{SFR}}$ value from \citet{Kasparova2014} and the gas surface density from \citet{Das2010}.
-For \NGC7589, \UGC1922 and \UGC6614 we calculated the $\Sigma _{\mathrm{SFR}}$ from the GALEX FUV data and plotted it against the mean \HI surface density within the same radii as the UV-based SFR.
+We display the \revone{integrated} SFR surface densities $\Sigma_{\mathrm{SFR}}$ for the seven gLSBGs from our sample on the Schmidt--Kennicutt relation connecting $\Sigma_{\mathrm{SFR}}$ with the gas surface density in Fig.~\ref{sfr}.
+For all gLSBGs except \Malin2, we plot the \HI surface density instead of the total gas surface density because the reliable spatially resolved molecular gas measurements were not available for them \revone{and it is important that molecular gas density measurement are made for the same areas as the densities \HI and SFR.
+As we also noted above the upper estimates of the molecular gas mass found for \NGC7589 and \UGC6614 are roughly 10 and 100 times lower than that of \HI masses, so the inclusion of molecular gas would not change the position of the gLSBs on the Schmidt--Kennicutt diagram significantly}. \revone{For \Malin2, we give the estimates integrated for the bins with available molecular gas measurement. }The $\Sigma_{\mathrm{SFR}}$ value was taken from \citet{Kasparova2014} and the gas surface density from \citet{Das2010}.
+Different symbols show the gLSBGs from our sample as indicated in the legend. \revone{For \Malin1, we took the integrated $\Sigma_{\mathrm{SFR}}$ and \HI surface density from \citet{Wyder2009} and for the comparison we plot also the local value by fainter colour:} $\Sigma_{\mathrm{SFR}}$ at $R=26$ kpc from the centre taken from \citet{Junais2020} and the \HI surface density at the same galactocentric distance from \citet{Lelli2010}.
+For \NGC7589, \UGC1922, and \UGC6614, we calculated the $\Sigma _{\mathrm{SFR}}$ from the GALEX FUV data and plotted it against the mean \HI surface density within the same radii as the UV-based SFR.
 The data sources for \HI densities are given in Table~\ref{tabproperties}.
-For \UGC 1378 and \UGC1382 we took the estimates from \citet{Saburova2019} and \citet{Hagen2016}.
+For \UGC 1378, we took the estimates from \citet{Saburova2019}.
+For \UGC1382, we estimated the average values of the SFR and \HI surface densities using the data from \citet{Hagen2016}, the former value was also corrected to include helium.